beeb/coffee-scale-app/README.md

 The `src` folder contains the source for the Progressive Web App that allows to retrieve the scale's reading in real time (10Hz refresh rate) as well as the battery level.

+The application is hosted at [beeb.li/coffee](https://beeb.li/coffee) for convenience of users desiring building the scale.

 ## Settings

 The app works as a timer to achieve the desired extraction in the desired time.
 A reference curve is displayed, taking into account the user parameters: